iamJpRowan/obsidian-graphdb-sync/README.md

 ### Starting a Migration

-1. Open the **GraphDB Sync Status** view (Command Palette → "Open sync status" or click status bar icon)
+1. Open the **GraphDB Sync Dashboard** view (Command Palette → "Open sync status" or click status bar icon)
 2. Ensure connection status shows "Ready to migrate"
 3. Click **Start migration**
-4. Monitor progress in the status view
+4. Monitor progress in the dashboard view
 5. View results and any errors after completion

+### Analyzing Your Vault

+1. Open the **GraphDB Sync Dashboard** view (Command Palette → "Open analysis view" or "Open sync status")
+2. Navigate to the **Analysis** tab
+3. View property statistics, types, patterns, and validation issues
+4. Use the refresh button to re-run analysis after making changes to your vault
+5. Analysis runs automatically when the plugin is ready (first time only)

 ### Status Bar